1. Write a story.

 9. Steal something.

-With 500 million active PowerPoint users creating 30 million decks daily (Microsoft), the odds are in your favor that someone has already created your deck.
+With 500 million active PowerPoint users creating 30 million decks daily (Microsoft), the odds are in your favor that someone has already created your content.
 It's the information age.
 There's no shame in repurposing content, as long as it's attributed and shared with the author's original intent.
 Don't waste your time.
 Leverage someone else's.
 Then go have another cookie.

 10. Create a monument.

 When's the last time a deck did that for you?
 Put down the deck and make something that matters.
+Still stuck?
+Get in touch.